Germans have a saying: Alles hat ein Ende nur die Wurst hat zwei. (Everything has an ending, but the sausage has two).

 There are also many varieties of Bratwurst so try each regional version when you visit these areas:

 Thuringia: Thüringer Rostbratwürst is recognized as a PGI, like the German beer koelsch.
 There is also the Erstes Deutsches Bratwurstmuseum (First German Bratwurst Museum) in Holzhausen.
-Just look out for the giant wooden bratwurst in a roundabout.
+Just look out for the giant wooden bratwurst on the roundabout.

 Kulmbach: The Kulmbacher bratwurst is a long, thin rohwurst made from finely ground veal and a little pork.
 Its seasoning is a jealously guarded secret with each butcher using their own combination of salt, white pepper, nutmeg, lemon peel, marjoram, caraway and garlic.
 Buy one or a pair from the grillwalkers in the Marktplatz with mustard and a roll topped with anise.

-Nürnberg Rostbratwurst are so popular they deserve their own post...
+Nürnberg Rostbratwurst: So popular they deserve their own post...

 02 of 08